atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_TEST.md

 2. Create an EKS namespace (product name by default).
 3. Clone the Atlassian Helm chart repository and install the specified product using Helm.

-Once the cluster and product are initialized, assert functions will validate Terraform outputs.
+Once the cluster and product are initialized, `bambooHealthTests()` function will validate the installation result.

-!!! warning "The `bamboo_test.go` file will only test resource creation and validation"
-    To test the destruction, run `cleanup_test.go`.

 ## Requirements

 See the [How to start development guide](HOW_TO_START.md) for details on how your environment should be setup prior to running tests.
 The repo also uses [Terratest](https://github.com/gruntwork-io/terratest) to run the tests.